 What is computational photography?

-Computational photography is a digital image processing technique that uses algorithms to replace optical processes, and it seeks to improve image quality by using machine vision to identify the content of an image.
-“It's about taking studio effects that you achieve with Lightroom and Photoshop and making them accessible to people at the click of a button,” says Simon Fitzpatrick, Senior Director, Product Management at FotoNation, which provides much of the computational technology to camera brands.
-“So you're able to smooth the skin and get rid of blemishes, but not just by blurring it – you also get texture.”
+As such it makes the studio effects typically achieved when using Adobe Lightroom and Photoshop accessible to people at the click of a button.
+“So you're able to smooth the skin and get rid of blemishes, but not just by blurring it – you also get texture” says Fitzpatrick.
 In the past, the technology behind ‘smooth skin’ and ‘beauty’ modes has essentially been about blurring the image to hide imperfections.
-“Now it’s about creating looks that are believable, and AI plays a key role in that,” says Fitzpatrick.
+“Now it’s about creating looks that are believable, and AI plays a key role in that,” he adds.
 “For example, we use AI to train algorithms about the features of people's faces.”

-In recent years we've seen many dual-lens phone cameras use two lenses to produce aesthetically pleasing images that have a blurry background around the main subject.
+In recent years we've seen many multi-lens phone cameras use two or more lenses to produce aesthetically pleasing images that have a blurry background around the main subject.
 People (and, therefore, Instagram) love blurry backgrounds, but instead of using dual-lens cameras or picking up a DSLR and manually manipulating the depth of field, AI can now do it for you.

 Commonly called the 'bokeh' effect (Japanese for blur), machine learning identifies the subject, and blurs the rest of the image.
 “We can now simulate bokeh using AI-based algorithms that segment people from foreground and background, so that we can create an effect that begins to look very much like a portrait taken in a studio,” says Fitzpatrick.
 The latest smartphones allow you to do this for photos taken with either the rear or the front (selfie) camera.